Filament rotation in the California L1482 cloud: Abstract

 \section{Abstract}

-We analyze the gas mass distribution, the gas kinematics, and the young stellar object (YSO) content of the California Molecular Cloud (CMC) L1482 filament.
-We derive a \gaia DR2 YSO distance of 511$^{+17}_{-16}$~pc.
-We derive scale-free power-laws for the mean gas line-mass (M/L) profiles; we calculate the gravitational potential and field profiles consistent with these.
-We present IRAM~30~m \co (1-0) (and other tracers) position-velocity (PV) diagrams that exhibit complex velocity twisting and turning structures.
-We find a rotational profile in \co perpendicular to the southern filament ridgeline.
-The profile is regular, confined ($r\lesssim0.4$~\pc), anti-symmetric, and to first order linear with a break at $r\sim0.25$~\pc.
+We analyze the gas mass distribution, the gas kinematics, and the young stellar objects (YSOs) of the California Molecular Cloud (CMC) L1482 filament.
+The mean \gaia DR2 YSO distance is 511$^{+17}_{-16}$~pc.
+In terms of the gas, the line-mass (M/L) profiles are symmetric scale-free power-laws consistent with cylindrical geometry.
+We calculate the gravitational potential and field profiles based on these.
+Our IRAM~30~m multi-tracer position-velocity diagrams highlight twisting and turning structures.
+We measure the \co velocity profile perpendicular to the southern filament ridgeline.
+The profile is regular, confined (projected $r\lesssim0.4$~\pc), anti-symmetric, and to first order linear, with a break at $r\sim0.25$~\pc.
+We use a simple solid-body rotation toy model to interpret it.
+We show that the centripetal force, compared to gravity, increases toward the break; when the ratio of forces approaches unity, the profile turns over, just before the implied filament breakup.
 The timescales of the inner (outer) gradients are $\sim\,$0.7 (6.0)~Myr.
-We show that the centripetal force, compared to gravity, increases toward the break; when the ratio of forces approaches unity, the profile turns over, just before filament breakup is achieved.
 The timescales and relative roles of gravity to rotation indicate that the structure is stable, long lived ($\sim$ a few times 6~Myr), and undergoing outside-in evolution.
-Moreover, this filament has practically no star formation, a perpendicular \planck plane-of-the-sky (POS) magnetic field morphology, and POS ``zig-zag'' morphology, which together with the rotation profile lead to the suggestion that the 3D shape is a corkscrew filament with a helical magnetic field.
-These results, combined with results in Orion and G035.39-00.33, suggest evolution toward higher densities as rotating filaments shed angular momentum.
+This filament has practically no star formation, a perpendicular \planck plane-of-the-sky (POS) magnetic field morphology, and 2D ``zig-zag'' morphology, which together with the rotation profile lead to the suggestion that the 3D shape is a "corkscrew" filament.
+These results, together with results in other regions, suggest evolution toward higher densities as rotating filaments shed angular momentum.
 Thus, magnetic fields may be an essential feature of high-mass (M\,$\sim\,10^5$\,\msun) cloud filament evolution toward cluster formation.

 \keywords{Infrared: Stars, ISM: Clouds, Stars: Formation}